brimdata/zed/zng/docs/spec.md

 Type IDs for the "primitive types" need not be defined with typedefs and are predefined with the IDs shown in the [Primitive Types](#5-primitive-types) table.

-A typedef is encoded as a single byte indicating the container type ID followed by the type encoding.
+A typedef is encoded as a single byte indicating the complex type ID followed by the type encoding.
 This creates a binding between the implied type ID (i.e., 23 plus the count of all previous typedefs in the stream) and the new type definition.